jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 risk of running an insecure DNS service.

-An attacker could, in principle, perform a DoS attack against an issuer by requesting a certificate with a maliciously long DNS name.
+An attacker could, in principle, perform a DoS attack against an Issuer by requesting a certificate with a maliciously long DNS name.
 In practice, the DNS protocol imposes a maximum name length and CAA processing does not exacerbate the existing need to mitigate DoS attacks to any meaningful degree.